valentinschabschneider/kaminuhren-owncloud-to-excel/README.md

 ## Folder structure

-Folder naming scheme is "Kaminuhr" and a four digit number: `Kaminuhr-XXXX`
+Folder naming scheme is "Clock-Type" and a four digit number: `Kaminuhr-XXXX`

 ### Example